NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/CustomGUIForUSSimulator/Readme.md

 ## Progress and Next Steps

-We defined several sketchs and chose the better sketch which satisfied the user requirements:
+We defined several sketches and chose the better sketch which satisfied the user requirements:
    - US images in 2D viewer
    - 3D scene for the training system (tools and phantom)
    - IGT connection management (buttons and text)